Hampshire-Scouts-Rifle-Club/NationalsWebEntry/help/GitHub SSH Setup.md

 # Using GitHub with SSH on Cloud9
+Run the following commands in a shell in your Cloud9 IDE.

-Run this command to generate your own SSH key.
+Generate your own SSH key:

 > ssh-keygen -t rsa